fluhus/snopher/index.md

-Snake + Gopher = <3

 This is a tutorial and cheatsheet on calling Go code from Python using the ctypes library.
+Snake + Gopher = <3.

-Author: Amit Lavon
+By Amit Lavon

 # Introduction